iStock-465280303 Edited

 Taking ashes abroad

-Some countries are make it easier than others to travel with ashes, there are several steps you can take to ensure that you will not experience any issues when travelling:
+Some countries are making it easier than others to travel with ashes, there are several steps you can take to ensure that you will not experience any issues when travelling:

 • You should obtain a special Overseas Certificate from the crematorium.